ethereum/homestead-guide/source/using-ethereum-the-basics/mining.rst

 the Ethereum network to coordinate the mining process over all computers connected to the network.

-Unzip Geth (right-click and select unpack) and launch Command Prompt.
-Use 'cd' to navigate to the location of the Geth folder. e.g. 'cd /' to go to the C: drive.
+* Unzip Geth (right-click and select unpack) and launch Command Prompt.
+Use 'cd' to navigate to the location of the Geth folder. (e.g. 'cd /' to go to the C: drive)

-Start geth by typing ``geth --rpc``.
+* Start geth by typing ``geth --rpc``.

-As soon as you enter this the Ethereum blockchain will start downloading.
+As soon as you enter this, the Ethereum blockchain will start downloading.
 Sometimes your firewall may block the synchronisation process (it will prompt you when doing so).
 If this is the case, click "Allow access".

-Download and install the C++ mining software, `Ethminer`_.
-(your firewall or Windows itself may act up, allow access)
+* Download and install the C++ mining software, `Ethminer`_. (your firewall or Windows itself may act up, allow access)

-Open up another Command Prompt (leave the first one running!), change directory by typing ``cd /Program\ Files/Ethereum(++)/release``
+* Open up another Command Prompt (leave the first one running!), change directory by typing ``cd /Program\ Files/Ethereum(++)/release``

-Now make sure `geth` has finished syncing the blockchain by.
+* Now make sure `geth` has finished syncing the blockchain.
 If it is not syncing any longer, you can  start the mining process by typing ``ethminer -G`` at the command prompt

 At this point some problems may appear.
 If you get an error, you can abort the miner by pressing 'Ctrl+C'.
-If the error says "Insufficient Memory", your GPU does not have enough memory to mine Ether.
+If the error says "Insufficient Memory", your GPU does not have enough memory to mine ether.

 * http://cryptomining-blog.com/5323-quick-guide-on-how-to-mine-ethereum-on-windows/
-*

 GPU Mining on Ubuntu linux
 -----------------------------